Clickable Awesomic logo. The C in Awesomic doubles as a smiling emoji with one of the eyes being a star.

 • Define the current expertise level

-It’s a good idea to start with assessing candidates’ most recent cases.
-They're supposed to be of the highest quality, as they show the full designers’ potential.
-If you can’t find the recent cases easily, that points out the candidates’ lack of organizational skills
+It’s a good idea to start by assessing the candidates’ most recent cases.
+They're supposed to be of the highest quality, as they show their full potential.
+If you can’t find recent cases easily, it can point out the candidates’ lack of organizational skills.

 • Trace the progress

-If a portfolio includes some of the earlier works, try to trace candidates’ professional growth.
+If a portfolio includes some of the earlier works, trace the candidates’ professional growth.
 Can you notice how they improved their skills?
-Additionally, you could ask candidates to elaborate on that if they can walk you through their portfolio.
+Additionally, you could ask candidates to walk you through their portfolios.

-Think of a candidate’s portfolio as a chance to find out their mindset.
+Think of a candidate’s portfolio as a chance to learn more about their mindset.
 If it’s full of stunning visuals, it’s great.
-But, as mentioned, it’s the range of design challenges they solved that matters most.
-So, don’t get distracted by good-looking cases only.
+But, as mentioned, the range of design challenges they solved matters most.
+So, don’t get too distracted by good-looking cases.

 Ask candidates to comment on a design case that seems the most difficult or interesting.
-Get to know how much research went into each design, how they came up with the design concept and the reasoning behind essential details.
+Learn how much research went into each design, how they came up with the design concept, and the reasoning behind essential details.

 • Seize the opportunity to learn more

 There is a possibility that some of the tasks candidates accomplished are under NDA.
 Usually, such tasks are among the most interesting ones.
-To avoid losing the chance to learn about candidates’ experience, you could simply ask them to describe those cases.
+To avoid losing the chance to learn about candidates’ experience, you could simply ask them for a general overview of those cases.

 The way it works at Awesomic

-When we assess designers before they start working on the platform, we find it helpful to discern whether they just created visuals or actually solved business problems?
-Both options are fine – it’s for you to understand how their experience correlates with the design challenges you face.
+When we assess designers before they join our talent pool, we find it helpful to discern whether they just created visuals or also solved business problems.
+Both options are fine as long as their experience aligns well with your design challenges.

-Interview stage: how to choose the best UI/UX designer?
+Interview stage: how to choose the best-fit UI/UX designer?

-Apart from inquiring about skills, experience, and tools they use, some specific questions allow you to discern whether a particular candidate is a right fit.
+Apart from the endless inquiry about skills, experience, and tools they use, some specific questions allow you to discern whether a particular candidate is the right fit.

 1. How do you deal with criticism?

 If a candidate is insensitive to feedback, it can wreak havoc on all your design endeavors.
-Ask them to recall the time when they were criticized and how they handled it.
-What you wouldn’t want to hear is a rebel story – that would be a red flag.
+Ask them to recall a situation when they were criticized and how they handled it.
+What you won’t want to hear is a rebel story – that would be a red flag.

 You might also ask them to give an example of a situation where their opinion was different.
 How did they handle the situation?